dsshean/TheSimulation/README.md

 3.  **Install dependencies:**
     ```bash
     pip install -r requirements.txt
-    # Likely dependencies include: google-adk, google-generativeai, python-dotenv
+    # Dependencies include: google-adk, google-generativeai, python-dotenv, rich, etc.
     ```
-4.  **Configure API Key:**
+4.  **Set up Configuration (API Key & Settings):**

-    - Create a `.env` file in the project root.
+    - Create a `.env` file in the project root directory (you can copy `.env.sample` if it exists and rename it to `.env`).
-    - Add your Google API Key to the `.env` file:
+    - Add your Google API Key to this `.env` file.
+This is essential for the LLMs to function.
+      ```dotenv
+      GOOGLE_API_KEY="YOUR_ACTUAL_GOOGLE_API_KEY"
       ```
-      GOOGLE_API_KEY="YOUR_API_KEY_HERE"
-      # Optional: Specify a Gemini model
-      # MODEL_GEMINI_PRO="gemini-2.0-pro"
-      ```
+    - You can also override other default settings from `src/config.py` in this `.env` file.
+See the Configuration (`config.py` and `.env`) section for more details.

-5.  **World Setup**
+5.  **World Setup (`setup_simulation.py`)**
-    - first run setup_simulation.py
+    - Run the `setup_simulation.py` script.
+This interactive script will guide you through:
-    - Run the setup script to initialize your simulation world and agent profiles:
+      - Defining the basic parameters of your simulation world (e.g., genre, location).
+      - Generating initial "life summaries" (personas, goals, backstories) for your Simulacra agents using an LLM.
     ```bash
     python setup_simulation.py
     ```
+    - This script will create two crucial types of files in the `data/` directory:
+      - `data/states/world_config_[uuid].json`: Contains the initial configuration and static details of your simulation world.
+(This file might initially be created in `data/` and then used to form part of the full simulation state).
+      - `data/life_summaries/life_summary_[AgentName]_[uuid].json`: Contains the detailed persona for each Simulacrum.
+These are essential for agents to operate.

-### Running
+## Running the Simulation

-The `setup_simulation.py` creates simulation setup and base life summaries needed to run the agents.
-Limit the Simulacra #s to 1 - multi-agent interaction is not fully test.

-The `main_async.py` script starts the simulation process
+Once the setup is complete and your `.env` file is configured, you can start the simulation using the `main_async.py` script:

 ```bash
 python main_async.py
 ```

+## Important Notes for Running:

+    - Agent Count: While the architecture is designed for multiple agents, multi-agent interactions are still under active development and refinement.
+For initial runs and stability, it's recommended to start with a single Simulacrum.
+    - Resuming/Resetting:
+        - The simulation saves its full state periodically to a simulation_state_[uuid].json file in data/states/.
+If this file exists for a given world UUID, the simulation will attempt to resume from it.
+        - To reset a world to its initial conditions (as defined by world_config_[uuid].json and the life summaries), delete the corresponding simulation_state_[uuid].json file from data/states/.
+The world_config_[uuid].json itself contains the initial setup and is not the running state.

 ### Configuration (`config.py` and `.env`)